 Refers to the Special Conditions of the Contract for Construction.
 See Supplementary General Conditions.

-A Special Consultant is a professional designation for an individual or a firm with specialized knowledge and expertise who provides work or advice requiring particular expertise, knowledge and/or qualifications to perform a special assignment on a short-term basis.
+A Special Consultant is a professional designation for an individual or a firm with specialised knowledge and expertise who provides work or advice requiring particular expertise, knowledge, and/or qualifications to perform a special assignment on a short-term basis.

-A Specialty Contractor is an individual or business who possesses specialized skills, knowledge, expertise and is licensed to perform work for a specialized building classification.
-Examples of specialty contractor classifications include concrete, decorating, demolition, drywall, electrical, elevator, fencing, landscaping, plumbing, refrigeration, sanitation and more.
+A Speciality Contractor is an individual or business who possesses specialised skills, knowledge, expertise and is licenced to perform work for a specialised building classification.
+Examples of speciality contractor classifications include concrete, decorating, demolition, drywall, electrical, elevator, fencing, landscaping, plumbing, refrigeration, sanitation and more.

 Specifications are written descriptions that provide a detailed description and define the standards of workmanship for a specific contractual requirement.
 A specification is typically written by an architect and/or a design team to describe the necessary materials, the scope of work, installation process and level of quality that satisfies a requirement.

 Startup refers to the transitional period between completion and operation/occupancy of an asset.
 In this period, systems and subsystems have been installed and undergo testing to ensure they operate in compliance with the project's specifications.
 In addition, the Owner's operations staff familiarises itself with operational requirements before taking over the systems and placing the asset into service for its intended use.

 SubcontractA Subcontract is a legal agreement where a party on a head contract engages a third-party (the subcontractor) to perform all or part of the work defined in the head contract.

 SubcontractorA Subcontractor (Sub) is a business or an individual that is awarded a contract by a principal, head contractor or another contractor to perform a portion of the work on another existing contract.